MarkTier.com

 I should, of course, have known better.
 Starting in 1974, I built my investment newsletter business by direct mail marketing.
 Every one of my marketing pitches had a “free” bonus.

-So I said “probably” because “FREE” is simply the most irresistible word in your marketing lexicon.
-Because it WORKS.
+So I said “probably” because “FREE” is simply the most irresistible word in your marketing lexicon: it WORKS!

 If you don’t believe me, next time you do a promotion try a split test: one with and one without the “free” bonus.
 Amazing how many people will pony up hundreds of dollars to get something for “nothing”!